Wyntuition/jekyll-now/todo/03-work-project.md

     - failing tests on public

     - PREF STORY:
+        - how called?
+            - how functions are called in view?
+            - how view is called from script
         - Servers perf: Postgres monitor/inspect, jenkins too (ALL LOCAL?)
         - Query perf:
         - indexes?